aschneider15/rabbit-duck-resolver/readme.md

 # Rabbit-Duck Resolver

-An image classifier created by Aidan C. Schneider, November 2023
+An image classifier which can be used to determine whether an image is more duck-like or rabbit like.
+Created by Aidan C. Schneider, November 2023.

 ## Project outline